 Portfolio Investment Valuations.
 Investments are stated at "fair value" as defined in the 1940 Act and in the applicable regulations of the Securities and Exchange Commission.
-All assets are valued at fair value as determined in good faith by, or under the direction of, the Board of Directors.
+All assets are valued at fair value as determined in good faith by the Company's Investment and Valuation Committee within the guidelines established by the Board of Directors.
 (See the "Asset Valuation Policy Guidelines" in the "Footnote to Consolidated Schedule of Investments.")

 Securities Transactions.
-Securities transactions are accounted for on the date the securities are purchased or sold (trade date); dividend income is recorded on the ex-dividend date; and interest income is accrued as earned.
+Securities transactions are

+accounted for on the date the securities are purchased or sold (trade date); dividend income is recorded on the ex-dividend date; and interest income is accrued as earned.
 Realized gains and losses on investment transactions are determined on the specific identification basis for financial reporting and tax reporting.